 The New Orleans Public Library (NOPL) is actively working to strategically combine efforts to concentrate neighborhood services and improve the health of facilities.
 For example, NOPL is working with the Capital Projects Administration to move the Central City Library and associated services into the Allie Mae Center to strategically deliver benefits to residents.
 Additionally, NOPL has partnered with NORDC to create "one-card access" to NORD facilities and library services.
 NOPL is also considering the impact of public facilities on health outcomes and is looking into removing carpet at branch libraries to help alleviate allergens while reducing maintenance costs.
 In order to build skills and connect library users to opportunities, NOPL currently partners with the YMCA Yes Program to expand computer lessons and literacy offerings.
-NOPL has also recently partnered with the Public Library Association to employ teen interns (incoming juniors, seniors, and college freshmen) to work on projects within the library while exposing them to the profession for consideration as a career.
-To make sure that the many offerings of the library are known and accessible to all New Orleanians, NOPL works with The Friends of the NOPL to augment outreach and communications efforts.
+NOPL has also recently partnered with the Public Library Association to employ teen interns (incoming juniors, seniors, and college freshmen) to work on projects within the library are known and accessible to all New Orleanians, NOPL works with The Friends of the NOPL to augment outreach and communications efforts.